 After opening a new QGIS project, we will start by importing a DEM/DSM raster into the map.
 If you need to create a surface follow our tutorial on how to create a DEM from LiDAR tutorial here.

 This surface should have a terrain feature with significant rise or constrained depth/hole over which a volume can be calculated.
 A section of sloped terrain can also be used for combining cut/fill volumes for leveling a section of ground.

-The image below the gravel pile that is our target volume area.
+The gravel pile in the image below is our target area.
 We want to know how many truck loads of gravel are in the stock pile.

 We want to limit the DEM area for the Volume Calculations to make the results as accurate as possible.
 This requires creating a new polygon area to clip the DEM raster to.